croaky/blog/articles/cache-api.md

 are saved to a Postgres database.

-When it runs again within Foursquare's cache policy, no HTTP request is made.
+When it runs again within Foursquare's cache policy, the data is retrieved from Postgres and no HTTP is made.

+The HTTP request URL is hashed as an extra security measure to obfuscate sensitive data (client ID and secret) in the query params.

 ```embed
 code/cache-api/main.rb all